dascritch/cpu-audio/API.md

 find_container(child)            | CpuAudioElement.`CPU` or null | For any `<audio>` tag or its child tag, will returns the element `CPU` API find_current_playlist()          | array                         | Returns an array of the current playing playlist

-Some methods are still not documented, for internal usage, as they may evolve
+Some methods are still not documented, for internal usage, as they may evolve.

 `document.body.CPU.convert` sub-API methods :